 The Jewish community often connects through food.
 Each Jewish holiday is associated with a meal consisting of multiple courses.
-For example, the Jewish people observe Shabbat (the Holy Sabbath), which commences every Friday night at sundown, traditionally including a festive dinner.
+For example, observant Jewish people observe Shabbat (the Holy Sabbath), which commences every Friday night at sundown and traditionally includes a festive dinner.
 In general, people who are sharing their celebrations will provide food to the community; people who are mourning will receive food from the community; friends and families who gather feed each other.
-The bottom line is: the Jewish community connects through food.

 The Jewish Community Steps In

 According to an article in the Washington Times, health experts say eating disorders are “underreported among Orthodox Jewish women and to a lesser extent others in the Jewish community, as many families are reluctant to acknowledge the illness at all and often seek help only when a girl is on the verge of hospitalization.”

 One study conducted by Dr. Ira Sacker of ultra-Orthodox and Syrian Jewish communities in Brooklyn found that one out of 19 girls was diagnosed with an eating disorder, which is a rate about 50 percent higher than the general U.S. population.